What Is A Muniment Of Title Probate, And When Is It Appropriate?

-All that is required in the MT probate process is the filing of the application for probate (which must be sworn to) with the will attached, and one follow-up hearing before the probate judge to assure him or her that the requirements for probate have been met.
-The judge will sign an order admitting the will to probate as a muniment of title if the legal requirements have been met.
+All that is required in the MT probate process is the filing of the application for probate (which must be sworn to) with the Will attached, and one follow-up hearing before the probate judge to assure him or her that the requirements for probate as a MT have been met.
+The judge will sign an order admitting the Will to probate as a MT if the legal requirements have been met.

 Ready To Get Started?

-If you would like to discuss whether your loved one’s will can be handled in a muniment of title probate, please contact Adair M. Buckner for a free initial consultation.*
+If you would like to discuss whether your loved one's Will can be handled by a muniment of title probate, please contact Adair M. Buckner for a free initial consultation.*

 *(The free consultation does not cover actual review of documents or giving legal advice on a specific situation.)

 Adair was very helpful in guiding us through this process of creating our estate planning!
 She and her assistant were friendly to us each time we met them in their office.
 I would highly recommend Adair Buckner as an attorney of choice!

 Trying to get our LLC changed over after moving to Texas was complicated, but Adair Buckner made the process so simple!
 We just gave her the details, and she handled everything quickly and professionally.
 Thank you, Adair, for making this part of our move stress-free!

 When my husband passed away, I contacted the attorney that we had used to prepare our wills but was unhappy with his attitude of indifference.
 I discovered Adair Buckner and all of my issues were resolved.
 Adair is professional, compassionate, and extremely knowledgeable.
 She saved me a large amount of money by processing my will in the appropriate manner to best suit my situation.

 Adair is our employment attorney at ROI Online.
 She is an excellent resource to turn to as we grow and add employees.
 Adair is not only extremely knowledgeable in her area of employment expertise, but she is also very accessible and quickly responds to our questions and requests.